-Pfizer-BioNTech coronavirus vaccine wins full FDA approval, potentially persuading the hesitant to get a shot
+Pfizer-BioNTech coronavirus vaccine gets full FDA approval, potentially persuading the hesitant to get a shot

 “At the corporate level, that’s where I think it’s going to matter,” said Ratzan, a co-founder of CONVINCE, an initiative to improve vaccine literacy.
 “People are supportive of their employer recommending it and requiring it. … They are willing to follow if their employer recommends it.”

 Quinn agreed.
-“My expectation is that the biggest change will likely be less from individuals and more from organizations, be they industry, municipalities, etc.,” she said.
+“My expectation is that the biggest change will likely be less from individuals and more from organizations, be they industry, municipalities, et cetera,” she said.

 Employer vaccine requirements protect workers and reinforce vaccination as a social norm, experts said.